DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 ## Conclusions
 The Jupyter Notebooks developed for use through DesignSafe will facilitate the viewing and analysis of data sharing with collaborators from testing through data publication.
 A key advantage is the cloud-based approach that facilitates interactive data viewing and analysis in a report format without having to download large datasets.
-Jupyter Notebooks are being developed for the first structural model to be tested on LHPOST6. in a modular fashion to allow flexibility in use of components and simplify the application for other experiments.
-The modules presented here include tools to evaluate the performance of the shake table and system identification of the structural models and can be readily extended to include other features.
-Current work for further development includes exploring applications of machine learning libraries for system identification and improving plotting capabilities.
+The Jupiter Notebook presented here includes routines to evaluate the performance of the shake table and carry out system identification of structural models.
+Since one major goal of DesignSafe is to develop a collaborative workspace to view, analyze and share data, the implemented Jupiter Notebook represents the first step towards this goal.
+Here by means of the anlysis of a three degree of freedom system based on test results, a potential user can start learning system identification on a simple structure.
+Further work for development this Jupiter Notebook includes applications of machine learning based on regression analysis for system identification.

-Or use markdown table generator: [https://www.tablesgenerator.com/markdown_tables](https://www.tablesgenerator.com/markdown_tables)
+### Explained System Identification Routine

+In all these cases system identification analysis is implemented based on the estimation of the cross power spectral density of the structural response.
+However, one of the goals that is pursued with the implementation of this notebook is the application of Machine Learning as a tool to obtained important dynamic characteristic of the structures, estimate the uncertainty of common applied procedures as well as to show a “new” alternative solution based on both computational mechanics and deep learning algorithms.
+The system identification analysis is performed on experimental data published in the Technical Report MCEER-13-0003.
+This report describes both the analytical and experimental procedures to assess the dynamic response of a base isolated structure when it is subject to impact force.
+This data is subsequently used to validate the numerical models of structural pounding.
+In addition to generating unique data on structural pounding, the behavior of a base isolated building impacting different types of moat wall installed at different gap distance was also of investigated.
+The abstract of the Jupiter notebook describes the experimental program designed to capture the structural response of base isolated building when it impacts against a surrounding moat wall under extreme ground motions.

 ### Math